jasonsbarr/introduction-to-python/README.md

 Furthermore, the goal is not just to "learn how to program," but to learn how to think like a computer scientist in solving problems.
 Learning how to write actually useful programs is still important, but secondary to the main purpose.
 If, at the end of this course, you have a whole new understanding of how to think through and solve problems, we will have succeeded in our goal.

+If you have access to some or even all of the optional readings, you'll also gain experience with Python techniques and libraries used to build real-world applications that will bring you closer to being a job-ready Python developer.
+If you do the final project option, which is my own addition and not part of either the Berkeley or MIT courses, you should be able to create something worthy of a portfolio piece to show off for prospective employers.

 ## Source materials

 It uses materials from the following courses, which are freely available online: